particle-iot/docs/src/content/reference/device-os/firmware.md

 - Group 2: Pins A0, A1, A6, and A7.
 - Group 1: Pins D4, D5, and D6.
 - Group 0: Pin D7 and the RGB LED.
 This must use the default resolution of 8 bits (0-255) and frequency of 500 Hz.

+On the Tracker SoM, pins D0 - D9 can be used for PWM.
+Note that pins A0 - A7 are the same physical pin as D0 - D7.
+D8 is shared with TX (Serial1) and D9 is shared with RX (Serial1).
+When used for PWM, pins are assigned a PWM group.
+Each group must share the same frequency and resolution, but individual pins in the group can have a different duty cycle.

+- Group 3: RGB LED
+- Group 2: D8 (TX), D9 (RX)
+- Group 1: D4, D5, D6, D7
+- Group 1: D0, D1, D2, D3

 {{/if}}